Table of Contents

 };

-keyword without an expression after it will cause the function to return undefined
+A return keyword without an expression after it will cause the function to return undefined.

 1